digital-land/standards-manual/app/guides.md

 ---
 layout: sub-navigation
-order: 3
+order: 7
-title: Patterns
+title: Guides
-description: We follow a number of patterns when we design data standards.
+description: We have written a number of explainers to help you understand how things fit together.
 ---

 {% for page in collections.layout %}